 RIC has been helping prepare students for medical, dental and vet school entry since 1984.
 Our teachers and UCAS Advisors offer a support programme that will help you increase your chance of winning a place, to build on your academic and personal strengths and help you develop confidence as a potential medical professional.

 We offer intensive one-year A level Science and Maths courses that have been successfully taken by highflying international and mature students preparing for medicine, dentistry and vet science.
 We also offer two year A level and successful retake programmes.

-Rochester Independent College is part of the Dukes Education family which includes Cardiff Sixth Form College and as such our students also have access to some of the best specialist university applications advice available as well as UCAT and BMAT preparation courses through Dukes Medical Applications.
+Rochester Independent College is part of Dukes Education and as such our students also have access to some of the best specialist university applications advice available as well as UCAT and BMAT preparation courses through Dukes Medical Applications.

 Many of the College’s former students are now successful practitioners working locally and many of the local GPs, surgeons and consultants send their children to us.
 This gives RIC a real wealth of experience to draw upon when advising students about who to approach when planning their work experience.
 Our parents also help with the mock interviews we organise for all our applicants aiming for these courses.

 Students are guided through every aspect of their UCAS application.RIC students also have an outstanding track record of securing places on medically related courses such as Pharmacy, Audiology, Optometry and Radiography.